Staying Safe & Legal in Your Motorhome

 Motorhome break-ins and thefts do happen but by planning accordingly and being aware of your surroundings and the risk, you can minimise the risks.

-• keep valuables in a fixed (and by fixed I mean bolted to a secure internal wall) and well hidden motorhome safe or special hiding place.
+• Keep valuables in a fixed (bolted to a secure internal wall) and well hidden motorhome safe or special hiding place.
 There are so many options available on-line it should be easy to find something that works for you.

-• use Facebook forums to keep up to date with scams and locations where thefts and break-ins are happening.
+• Use Facebook groups to keep up to date with scams and locations where thefts and break-ins are happening.

 Follow our tips, use your common sense and follow your gut feelings and you will stay safe.